Visit the Acropolis with Kids FAQ

 Which is the best time to visit the Acropolis?

-We strongly recommend that you visit the Acropolis either very early in the am (before 9 am) or late in the afternoon to avoid the large crowd and heat (in July / August).
+We strongly recommend that you visit the Acropolis either very early in the morning (the Acropolis opens its gates at 8 AM) or late in the afternoon to avoid the large crowd and heat (in July / August).
+Check the opening/closing times around the year HERE

 What does it cost to visit the Acropolis?

-I would like to avoid the long lines in the ticket office.
+I would like to avoid the long lines in the ticket booths.
 How can I pre-purchase the tickets?

 Is the Acropolis open every day?

 No. The Acropolis is closed during specific public holidays and its opening and closing time depends on the time of the year.
-Please visit opening days and other practical information.
+Please visit the entrance tickets & essential information

 What do I need to bring as proof of my kids’ age(s)?

-No need to carry the passports with you (for security reasons).
-Instead, you can bring any document which proves your child’s age (that can include a school ID).
-You can also make a photocopy of the two pages of your kid’s passports (or those which shows the date of birth and photo of your kid(s).
+It’s better not to carry the actual passports with you (for security reasons).
+Bring a copy of any document proving your child’s age (that can include a school ID or your kid’s passport – make sure to include the pages showing the date of birth and photo of your kid).
+Photos on your cellphone are okay

 How do I get into the Acropolis?

 If your hotel is centrally located, you can walk or use the metro.
-The nearest metro station is called Acropolis metro station on the red metro line.
+The nearest metro station is called Acropolis metro station on the red metro line, then you will walk up the pedestrian road Dionysiou Areopagitou str. until you arrive at the main entrance.
+You can also enter the archaeological site from the South Slope at Dionysiou Areopagitou & Thrasyllou str.
+3.

 Which are the nearby attractions?

-In proximity to the Acropolis is the Acropolis Museum and the Temple of Zeus as well as the historic neighbourhoods of Thissio, Plaka and Monastiraki.
-Kids Love Greece organizes guided family friendly tours to the Acropolis, the Acropolis Museum, and the nearby monuments such as the Ancient Agora.
+In proximity to the Acropolis are the Acropolis Museum and the Temple of Zeus as well as the historic neighborhoods of Thissio, Plaka, and Monastiraki.
+We would be happy to organize for you a guided family-friendly tour of the Acropolis, the Acropolis Museum, and the nearby monuments such as the Ancient Agora.

 Do you have any further questions regarding your family visit to the Acropolis or would you like to book a guided Acropolis Tour?
-Contact the Kids Love Greece team today, we are happy to help you plan your Acropolis trip!
+Contact today the Kids Love Greece team HERE & start planning your Acropolis visit!

 Best season to visit